 When a value is assigned to multiple groups you’ll need to decide which group should take precedence, in case a user belongs to multiple groups.
 To do so, drag the groups into the order that should apply; each group takes precedence over the groups listed below it.

-For instance, in the example above, there is both an “Executive Team” and “Management Team” group.
-Executives are also managers, so they are a member of both groups.
-Dragging the “Executive Team” to the top of the list will ensure that its members are assigned the “Executive” value instead of the “Manager” value.
+For instance, in the example above, there are Executive Team and Management Team groups.
+Executives are also managers, so they are members of both groups.
+Dragging the Executive Team group to the top of the list will ensure that its members are assigned the Executive value instead of the Manager value.

-Where Can User Attributes be Used?
+Where Can User Attributes Be Used?

 User attributes have the following functions: